 The high school program is based on the Ontario Ministry of Education's credit system, towards an Ontario Secondary School Diploma (OSSD).
 In Ontario, students are required to remain in high school until the age of 18, or until they have earned their OSSD.
 Students must earn a total of 30 credits (one for every 110-hour course successfully completed) to obtain a high school diploma.
 Eighteen of the credits are compulsory, earned in a specific number of courses from a list of subjects that every student is required to take by the ministry.
 The remaining 12 credits are optional, earned in courses that the student may select from among the full range of courses offered by the school.
-There are 6-8 credits, both mandatory and optional, that students earn from the Judaic Studies program, which are applied to the 12 optional credits.
+Credits derived from the Judaic Studies program are applied to the 12 optional credits.